tfluhr/test-project/docs/chapters/formatting.md

 # Plain Text Formatting

 We'll use plain text to create metadata and format our textbook projects.
 This work requires a text editor.
 Every operating system includes a default plain text editor.
 On Windows, the default editor is [Notepad](https://www.microsoft.com/en-us/p/windows-notepad/9msmlrh6lzf3?activetab=pivot:overviewtab); on macOS, the default editor is [TextEdit](https://support.apple.com/guide/textedit/welcome/mac).
-Both of these options will work, as well as GitHub's online text editor, but we recommend installing [Visual Studio Code (VS Code)](https://code.visualstudio.com/), which is free for Windows, macOS, and Linux, and has a lot of features that are useful for Lantern users.

 ## Textbook Metadata with YAML